-The day begins at 10am with the de Florez Award Competition, a showcase of student science and design projects. $20,000 in prizes will be awarded to MIT MechE students demonstrating outstanding ingenuity and creative judgment in mechanical engineering knowledge or practice.
+This year’s 2.007 robot competition is the climax of the 2016 MechE Innovation Day.
+The day begins at 12pm with the de Florez Award Competition, a showcase of student science and design projects. $20,000 in prizes will be awarded to MIT MechE students demonstrating outstanding ingenuity and creative judgment in mechanical engineering knowledge or practice.

-Robot Competition spectators will also enjoy perusing the adjacent Engineering Petting Zoo, featuring the Hennessey Venom GT, a Ferrari F1 race car, a real DeLorean, MIT’s Formula SAE race car, MechE student research projects, MechE Professor Sangbae Kim’s robotic cheetah, and more!
+Robot Competition spectators will also enjoy perusing the adjacent Engineering Petting Zoo, featuring the No. 22 NASCAR show car, MIT’s Formula SAE race car, MechE student research projects, MechE Professor Sangbae Kim’s humanoid robot HERMES, Minutemen soldiers, and more!

 Big thanks to this year's sponsors: